Get the latest updates as results are trickling in from states across the US.

 Trump, meanwhile, pressed his message with voters who feel left behind by globalisation and social change, wrapping up with a flourish on his protectionist slogan of “America first”.

-Promising to end “years of betrayal,” tear up free trade deals, seal the border, halt the drug trade and subject Syrian refugees to “extreme vetting”, Trump told his supporters in New Hampshire: “I am with you and I will fight for you and we will win.”
+Promising to end “years of betrayal”, to tear up free trade deals, to seal the border, to halt the drug trade and to subject Syrian refugees to “extreme vetting”, Trump told his supporters in New Hampshire: “I am with you and I will fight for you and we will win.”

 Trump has repeatedly warned that a “corrupt Washington and media elite” is seeking to rig the race and he said last month that he may not concede defeat if he thinks voting is unfair.

 “When he was asked: will he concede the elections, his response was ‘We will see’,” Saloomey said.

 The Al Jazeera correspondent said that Trump has continued with the same theme that has got him this far.

 “He has showed his lack of faith in the polls that show him slightly behind Hillary Clinton.
 He has made some advances in areas that we call Rust Belt here in the US – all the industrial cities and towns where there are lots of working-class voters.

 “This has been his strongest area of support,” she said.

 Clinton has pushed a more optimistic vision, despite a wobble in the final weeks of her campaign when the FBI reopened an investigation into whether she had put US secrets at risk by using a private email server – only to close the probe again on Sunday.

 The email investigation allowed Trump to recover ground lost in a series of recent scandals.